Moore's law: History

 In 1959, Douglas Engelbart studied the projected downscaling of integrated circuit (IC) size, publishing his results in the article "Microelectronics, and the Art of Similitude".
 Engelbart presented his findings at the 1960 International Solid-State Circuits Conference, where Moore was present in the audience.

 In 1965, Gordon Moore, who at the time was working as the director of research and development at Fairchild Semiconductor, was asked to contribute to the thirty-fifth-anniversary issue of Electronics magazine with a prediction on the future of the semiconductor components industry over the next ten years.
 His response was a brief article entitled "Cramming more components onto integrated circuits".
 (Note: In April 2005, Intel offered US$10,000 to purchase a copy of the original Electronics issue in which Moore's article appeared.
 An engineer living in the United Kingdom was the first to find a copy and offer it to Intel.)
 Within his editorial, he speculated that by 1975 it would be possible to contain as many as 65,000 components on a single quarter-square-inch (~ 1.6 cm2) semiconductor.

 The complexity for minimum component costs has increased at a rate of roughly a factor of two per year.
 Certainly over the short term this rate can be expected to continue, if not to increase.
 Over the longer term, the rate of increase is a bit more uncertain, although there is no reason to believe it will not remain nearly constant for at least 10 years.

-This graph demonstrates how Moore's law has largely held since about 1965 and how progress prior to 1965 was slower.

 Moore posited a log–linear relationship between device complexity (higher circuit density at reduced cost) and time.
 In a 2015 interview, Moore noted of the 1965 article: "...
 I just did a wild extrapolation saying it's going to continue to double every year for the next 10 years."
 One historian of the law cites Stigler's law of eponymy, to introduce the fact that the regular doubling of components was known to many working in the field.

 In 1974, Robert H. Dennard at IBM recognized the rapid MOSFET scaling technology and formulated what became known as Dennard scaling, which describes that as MOS transistors get smaller, their power density stays constant such that the power use remains in proportion with area.
 Evidence from the semiconductor industry shows that this inverse relationship between power density and areal density broke down in the mid-2000s.

 At the 1975 IEEE International Electron Devices Meeting, Moore revised his forecast rate, predicting semiconductor complexity would continue to double annually until about 1980, after which it would decrease to a rate of doubling approximately every two years.
 He outlined several contributing factors for this exponential behavior: